-As whiplash cases rise, such as in New York, you need to be aware of what such an accident can mean for you financially and health-wise.
+As whiplash cases rise, such as in New York, you need to know what such an accident can mean financially and health-wise.

 According to the National Highway Traffic Administration, about 5 to 6 million road accidents occur annually.
 Out of these, 3 million Americans report sustaining whiplash injuries, with a tenth of the number going on to become completely disabled.